adamantine-sim/adamantine/README.md

   * if reading in experimental data:
     * file: format of the file names.
 The format is pretty arbitrary, the keywords \#frame and \#camera are replaced by the frame and the camera number.
-The format of the file itself should be csv. (required)
+The format of the file itself should be csv with a header line. (required)
     * first\_frame: number associated to the first frame (default value: 0)
     * last\_frame: number associated to the last frame (required)
     * first\_camera\_id: number associated to the first camera (required)